 However, the positive discrimination in favour of consumers may also be considered.
 In this regard, decisions of consumer arbitration boards or other alternative dispute resolution authorities may be deemed binding on businesses and discretionary for consumers.
 Disputes may also be governed through online platforms by way of enabling a portal on the e-government system, as currently adopted for consumer arbitration boards, to allow consumers to reach these services.
 Financial burdens, additional tax and contribution margins to be incurred when implementing the proposals may be distributed among businesses based on their size.

 All of these proposals aim to give an affirmative answer to the question of whether reaching a settlement with consumers is economically advantageous for businesses.
-The enactment of Bill 2/2735 and mediation as a cause of action would not give an affirmative answer to this question.
-At most, the bill would allow businesses to inform consumers of what to expect if a dispute turns into a lawsuit and convince them to agree to settle for a lower amount than that to which they are entitled.
+The enactment of the regulation and mediation as a cause of action would not give an affirmative answer to this question.
+At most, the mandatory mediation would allow businesses to inform consumers of what to expect if a dispute turns into a lawsuit and convince them to agree to settle for a lower amount than that to which they are entitled.

 "Hukuk Muhakemeleri Kanunu ile Bazı Kanunlarda Değişiklik Yapılmasına Dair Kanun Teklifinin (2020) Değerlendirilmesi" by Prof Dr Hakan Pekcanıtez, Prof Dr Oğuz Atalay and Prof Dr Muhammet Özekes, 30 March 2020.